 In 2019, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being “culturally, historically, or aesthetically significant.”

 It is the first Latina-directed film to be inducted into the National Registry.
-Real Women Have Curves became popular after winning the Audience Award for best dramatic film, as well as the Special Jury Prize for acting at the 2002 Sundance Film Festival.
+Real Women Have Curves became popular after winning the Audience Award for Best Dramatic Film and the Special Jury Prize for acting at the 2002 Sundance Film Festival.

 It also received the Youth Jury Award at the San Sebastian International Film Festival, the Imagen Award, the Humanitas Prize, and a Special Recognition from the National Board of Review.